-Using JDOM is just one of the options to handle the XML: other options include DOM, dom4j, XOM, SAX, and StAX, but also marshalling techniques like JAXB, Castor, XMLBeans, JiBX, and XStream.
+Using JDOM is just one of the options to handle the XML: other options include DOM, dom4j, XOM, SAX, and StAX, but also marshalling techniques like JAXB, Castor, XMLBeans, JiBX, and XStream, as is explained in the next chapter.
 We chose JDOM because it gives us access to the raw XML, and because it is based on classes (not interfaces and factory methods as with W3C DOM and dom4j), which makes the code less verbose.
 We use XPath because it is less fragile than marshalling technologies: we don't care for strict schema conformance, as long as we can find the dates and the name.